mdcatapult/bio-aurac/README.md

 On entering a link and clicking convert the pdf will be opened in a new browser tab, from where it can be highlighted in the same way as a standard web page.

+## Web extension architecture

+We wrote a [Medium article](https://medium.com/@nejetherington/building-a-web-extension-in-angular-1f77a5a71b85) outlining the architecture and how we overcame some of the challenges we faced building a web extension in Angular.

 ## Contact
 Contact us by email at [softwareengineering@md.catapult.org.uk](softwareengineering@md.catapult.org.uk) with any comments or enquiries.
 For support please raise a ticket on Github.